anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   sections.
 Main changes concerned the removal of the subsection for UC2 as well as the removal of the YANG model related text as it is not applicable in UC1.

+* Added David von Oheimb as the first author (editor).

 From IETF draft 02 -> IETF draft 03: